-What age range is this curriculum for?
+What age range is the curriculum suited to?

 I have tried to make this book as family friendly, and multi-age as possible.
 It gives you the necessary scientific information for each week’s nature theme, then the parent can present those facts as they see fit, to each individual child.
-A child that is old enough to keep a nature journal would get the most out of it, but I have included suggestions to using the book with much younger children, too.
+A child that is old enough to keep a nature journal will get the most out of it, but I have included suggestions for using the book with much younger children, too.
 I wrote this book because I had been looking to buy something like this since my 14 year old daughter was a toddler.
 I would have jumped at this book, even with a tiny, because it would equip me as a mum to talk with my child about nature, without having to go through a pile of different books first!

 The extension activities included vary; venn diagrams, writing poetry, making models, amongst many others.
 I have been very careful to use only relevant, authentic activities, with absolutely no busy work.
 Some will suit younger children, others are for the older child.

 Exploring Nature With Children is written to be as accessible as possible to all families, however, it has a definite northern hemisphere, four season slant.
 Other families will need to adapt the book slightly to fit with either their climate or location.
 I have many happy readers from all around the globe.
 Take a look at the preview.
 Here you can see a complete week’s lessons and the table of contents, which shows the theme for each week.
 This should help you decide if this curriculum will work for your family.